 Zippo: Brand overview

 In 1932, George G. Blaisdell, an entrepreneur from Bradford, Pennsylvania, was inspired by an Austrian windproof lighter.
-He decided to create his own version, calling it the Zippo.
-Little did he know that this creation would come to symbolize American ingenuity for generations to come.
+He decided to create his version, calling it the Zippo.
+Little did he know that this creation would symbolize American ingenuity for generations.

 Zippo lighters appeared in 1933 and immediately attracted everyone’s attention.
 The unique brand quickly gained recognition and eventually became a ubiquitous product.

-In 1936, Zippo received a patent for its emblematic lighter design, which was a turning point in the way cigarettes and cigars were lit.
+In 1936, Zippo received a patent for its emblematic lighter design, a turning point in how cigarettes and cigars were lit.

-Between 1941 and 1945, Zippo changed the direction of the company, moving from producing lighters for the civilian market to providing the military with essential products throughout World War II.
+Between 1941 and 1945, Zippo changed its direction, moving from producing lighters for the civilian market to providing the military with essential products throughout World War II.

 After the end of World War II, in 1946, Zippo resumed production of its legendary lighters for the general market.

 In the 1950s, Zippo revolutionized the lighter industry by introducing a lifetime warranty, chrome plating, and custom engraving options.
-The company later expanded the range to include a variety of commemorative lighters, giving customers the opportunity to own a piece of heritage.
+The company later expanded the range to include various commemorative lighters, allowing customers to own a piece of heritage.

-In the 1960s and 70s, Zippo lighters entered the vanguard of popular culture, becoming a necessity for people looking to make a statement.
-To meet the growing demand, the company opened new factories in the United States and Canada and began producing limited edition lighters that soon became valuable collector’s items.
+In the 1960s and 1970s, Zippo lighters entered the vanguard of popular culture, becoming necessary for people looking to make a statement.
+The company opened new factories in the United States and Canada to meet the growing demand and began producing limited-edition lighters that soon became valuable collector’s items.

 In the 1980s and 1990s, Zippo continued to evolve its industry by introducing windproof bellows and fuel gauges.